Feohr/toad_writer/README.md

     <img width=140 src="docs/ToadWriterLogo.png" alt="Toad Writer Icon Logo">
 </p>

+> Notice: This project is in it's early stages.
+As such it is utterly incomplete and cannot be used.

 ## Description

 A simple text editor that provides a typesetting system that is easy to use.
 It provides a section